 1. Introduction

 Understanding the role of a disaster and modeling its effects on social unrest is complicated.
 After a disaster occurs, a government’s ability to efficiently go in and provide aid to the affected area is essential to the survival and recovery of the population affected by the disaster.
 When a government’s actions towards disaster recovery or prevention are not perceived as efficient or effective, a disaster could directly trigger social unrest (Olson, 1998).
 That is, social unrest activities such as protests could follow immediately after the occurrence of a disaster; this was observed in Beirut, August 2020.
 An explosion of poorly-stored material resulted in massive destruction, as well as wide-spread demonstrations that led to a number of officials stepping down (BBC, 2020).
 On the other hand, while a disaster itself might not trigger social unrest in the short term, there are situations where a disaster or a series of disasters could alter various socio-economic factors in the affected population as fuels for grievances and dissatisfaction against certain policy or government (Becker, 2016).
 With a growing number of disasters in the world today, understanding different aspects of them is growing increasingly important.
 The effects of disasters are farther-reaching than simply what buildings they destroy.
 Understanding the features that go into the social effect of a disaster can help in future research into understanding the social effects of disasters.
 During our research into the topic of disasters and social unrest, there were no papers specifically focused on the social effect of a disaster as either a fuel or trigger for social unrest.
 Our solution to satisfy this need is to study any possible relations between disasters and social unrest and focus on defining any specific disaster as fuel (underlying stress, no immediate unrest) or as a trigger (activates underlying stress to cause social unrest).
 We will be studying these relationships for the purpose of better understanding the nature of disasters in a social context, specifically having to do with unrest.
 We will be utilizing data about disaster events, data about social unrest events, and other additional datasets that are found to be helpful.
-This paper will not be pursuing innovations in the field of Computer Science.
+This paper will not be focusing on innovation in the field of Computer Science.
+Instead, we will be focusing on studying the relationship between disasters and social unrest while finding new ways to apply data science techniques to our proposed problem.
 We will be demonstrating fairly simple data science techniques in order to analyze and model the data, and writing scripts in order to assist in managing the data, but our initial plan does not include computer science innovation.
 This paper’s main goal is to contribute to the field of disaster research by approaching disasters from the context of unrest.
+And to use Data Science techniques to build out methods of modeling these events so as to support our research and give a starting point for future research of this topic.
 We will be generating datasets that are a combination of multiple datasets including GDELT, DesInventar, and other datasets such as infrastructure, demographic wealth inequality, and other datasets that are determined to be relevant to this research.

 Overview of the rest of the paper/thesis